Skip to content

 And that means you need to get started with a clever tactic called content repurposing.

-In this guide, you’ll get repurposing advice from Cognism’s Oscar Frost, Content and SEO Executive and Joe Barron, Senior Content Manager.
-You’ll find out what this tactic is and how you can use it to improve your marketing.
+In this guide, I’ll explain how we tackled repurposing at Cognism.
+You’ll also learn what this tactic is and how you can use it to improve your marketing.

-Use the menu or scroll 👇 to start reading.
+Use the menu or scroll 👇 for the good stuff.

 Sign up for Cognism's demand generation newsletter

-Content repurposing is a B2B marketing tactic whereby businesses reuse existing content to expand their reach.
+Content repurposing is a B2B marketing tactic whereby businesses reuse existing pieces of content to expand their reach.

-For instance, you might take a blog and transform the main points into an infographic or a LinkedIn carousel.
+For instance, you might take a blog post and transform its main points into a video clip or a social media post.

-To clarify: repurposing content is not resharing your content or someone else’s from various marketing channels.
+But to clarify: repurposing content is not resharing your content or someone else’s on your social platforms.

-And it’s definitely not sharing someone else’s content with your added opinion.
+And it’s definitely not sharing someone else’s original content with your added opinion.

 1. Increases reach

-Let’s say that not many people saw your article the first time you published it.
-But if you retool it for a different channel, it gives you a second chance to target prospects who might have missed it the first time around.
+Let’s say that not many people saw your blog post the first time you published it.
+But if you retool it for a different social media channel, you have another chance to reach an audience segment that might have missed it the first time around.

 2. Reduces costs

-Since you're reusing content, your team will be available to work on other projects that bring in revenue.
+Since you’re reusing content, your team will be free to work on other revenue-generating projects.

-So essentially, you're doubling your revenue-generating activities and cutting costs!
+So with content recycling, you’re doubling your revenue-generating activities and cutting costs!

 3. Saves time

-As we mentioned above, content repurposing can reduce the number of hours your team spends on creating new content.
+As I mentioned above, repurposing can reduce the number of hours your team spends creating new pieces of content.

-This streamlined way of marketing allows them to spend more time optimising and improving content, rather than constantly creating net new.
+This streamlined way of SaaS marketing allows them to spend more time optimising and improving existing pieces, rather than constantly creating fresh content every time.

 4. Supports SEO

-Repurposing your content means you'll create more and more opportunities for sharing, and that's what's going to help increase your SEO, specifically your domain rating.
+Repurposing your content means you’ll create more and more opportunities for sharing.
+This will give you a big SEO boost, especially your domain rating.

 Because the more you share your content, the more opportunities are created for backlinks.